Peace and Love San Francisco Music Now Age Table of Contents Home

 blotches of houses, slate roofed and amorphous, the old church-tower

-standing up in hideous obsoleteness above raw new
+standing up in hideous obsoleteness above raw new houses on the crest

-hard edged new houses advancing from
+of the hill, the amorphous, brittle, hard edged new houses advancing from

-Beldover to meet the corrupt new houses from Lethley,
+Beldover to meet the corrupt new houses from Lethley, the houses of

-the houses of Lethley advancing to mix with the houses
+Lethley advancing to mix with the houses of Hainor, a dry, brittle,

-over the face of the land, and she was sick with nausea
+terrible corruption spreading over the face of the land, and she

-so deep that she perished as she sat.
+was sick with nausea so deep that she perished as she sat.

-And then, in the blowing clouds,
+And then, in the blowing clouds, she saw a band of faint

-she saw a band of faint iridescence colouring in faint colours a portion
+iridescence colouring in faint colours a portion of the hill.

-and saw a rainbow forming itself.
-In one place it gleamed fiercely,
+saw a rainbow forming itself.
+In one place it gleamed fiercely, and,

-and, her heart anguished with hope, she sought the shadow of iris where
+her heart anguished with hope, she sought the shadow of iris where

 the bow should be.
 Steadily the colour gathered, mysteriously, from